Planning NAIDOC week

 - Trace the history of Aboriginal citizenship and NAIDOC Week

 - Find out which Aboriginal language was, or still is, spoken on the land where you live and where you work.
-Browse the Living Archive of Aboriginal Languages or watch clips about Aboriginal languages via YouTube or join an Aboriginal language course.
+Browse the Living Archive of Aboriginal Languages or watch clips about Aboriginal languages via YouTube.